darkowlzz/operator-toolkit/README.md

     system.
 - `controller/metadata-sync` package uses the sync pattern as the base and adds a resync to periodically sync object metadata between systems.
+- `controller/external` package provides tools for building external controllers with the same core components that a k8s controller uses but for an external system based on non-k8s event source.

 #### operator